lucavh/knowledge-base/python-object-oriented-programming.md

 Object-Oriented Programming (OOP) is a programming paradigm that revolves around the concept of "objects", which are instances of classes.
-In Python, classes are used to define the structure and behavior of objects.
+In [[Python]], classes are used to define the structure and behavior of objects.
 ### Creating a Class

 ```python